jessebmiller/slop.squad.games/games/platformer-gamefeel-sandbox/FEATURES.md

 ## Overview

 The Platformer Game Feel Sandbox is a web-based tool designed to help game designers and developers tune platformer game feel parameters in real-time.
-It provides an interface for adjusting player movement and camera behaviors, with the ability to save and load different configurations.
+It provides an interface for adjusting player movement, camera behaviors, and material properties, with the ability to save and load different configurations.

 ## Core Features